seven-dillenia/DAI-Codex/assets/codex/creatures/dragonling.md

 Newly hatched dragons are roughly the size of a deer and voraciously hungry.
 They live for a short time in their mother's lair before venturing out on their own.
-The slender, wingless creatures are born in vast numbers, as only a few survive to adulthood.Damage against dragons increased.
+The slender, wingless creatures are born in vast numbers, as only a few survive to adulthood.